rmraya/OpenXLIFF/README.md

 An open source set of Java filters for creating, merging and validating XLIFF 1.2 and 2.0 files.

-Source code of OpenXLIFF Filters is available under [Eclipse Public License 1.0](https://www.eclipse.org/org/documents/epl-v10.html).

-With OpenXLIFF Filters you can create XLIFF files that don't use proprietary markup.
+With OpenXLIFF Filters you can create XLIFF files that don't use proprietary markup and are compatible with most CAT (Computer Asisted Translation) tools.

 **XLIFFChecker**, an open source XLIFF validation tool, is now part of OpenXLIFF Filters.
 Its code has been ported to Java 11 and enhanced with support for XLIFF 2.0.